Aobasi4/AdventOfCode2025/README.md

 Part 2:
 - Was pretty easy.
 Again it is a classic sliding window on each number.
 Brute Force, while expensive was easy to solve the problem with!

+# Day 3:

+Part 1:
+- Super easy and strightforward.
+Just a couple of loops and we're good to go!

+Part 2:
+- Super similar to a Leetcode problem, you want to pop values when they don't make the number bigger.
+For once Leetcode comes in handy lol